Shakil5161/doctors-portal-client/README.md

 5. Full Functionality
 6. Patient And Admin Cannot Access Dashboard Without Login
 7. Patient Can book Appointment By Time And See This His Dashboard
-8. Admin Can See All Patient Appointments Add Doctors At Admin Panel
+8. Admin Can See All Patient Appointments Add Doctors At Admin Panel And More..

-And More...
+Contact Me:
 Phone: 01641969790

 Email: shakilahmed5161@gmail.com